rahul-verma7273/Dev-demo/README.md

 # Dev-demo
-This is a Demo for Git &amp; Github Class
+This is a Demo for Git &amp; Github class